diego2337/FinanceVizBackend/README.md

 # FinanceVizBackend
-Simple backend in NestJS with authentication that generates financial visualizations from Google Sheets
+Simple backend in Kotlin with authentication that generates financial visualizations from Google Sheets